whusterj/whusterj.github.io/_posts/2018-05-05-command-line-python-wtf.md

 ## Next Steps

-If this seems like an exceptionally exhaustive explanation of a really simple tool, then congratulations, you are beyond

-A few simple features combined can quickly become complex!
+Yes, this is a pretty exhaustive explanation of a fairly simple tool, but I hope it helps a few beginners understand the power of the command line and a simple text file.
+This is easy to forget in a world of web apps, frameworks, database servers, containerization, etc, etc. By staying focused on just the basics, you can whip up something useful to you in a matter of minutes.

+And what more could be done with this?
+Here are a couple ideas:
+ - Add an option for specifying the name of the output file (instead of just wtfs.txt)
+ - Integrate this with a text editor like sublime text to record comments against actual lines of code.
-Turn this into a web or mobile app
+ - Turn this into a social web or mobile app.
+What if people could share their WTF moments throughout the day with some richer media: geolocation, images, video, etc.?
- - Geolocation